digiwomb/kubuk/README.md

 The image is built upon the **lscr.io/linuxserver/webtop:ubuntu-kde** base image, leveraging its lightweight KDE desktop environment for an optimal user experience.

+## Configuration recommendation

+I recommend copying the "Ubuntu KDE" workspace from https://kasmregistry.linuxserver.io and then entering digiwomb/kubuk:latest as the Docker image.
+I would also enter the following under "Docker Exec Config".

+    {
+        "first_launch": {
+            "cmd": "bash -c 'rm -rf ~/.config/chromium/Singleton*'"
+        }
+    }

+This will delete any active Chromium sessions before the desktop is started.
+These sessions can remain because Chromium is not completely terminated when the desktop is destroyed.

 ## Included Software

 ### Core Tools and Utilities